awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 |  0 X X \- X  |  0  |  `ALARM`  |  `ALARM`  |  `ALARM`  |  `ALARM`  |
 |  \- \- X \- \-   |  2  |  `ALARM`  |  `ALARM`  |  `ALARM`  |  `OK`  |

 In the second row of the preceding table, the alarm stays `OK` even if missing data is treated as breaching, because the one existing data point is not breaching, and this is evaluated along with two missing data points which are treated as breaching\.
 The next time this alarm is evaluated, if the data is still missing it will go to `ALARM`, as that non\-breaching data point will no longer be among the 5 most recent data points retrieved\.

 In the fourth row, the alarm goes to `ALARM` state in all cases because there are enough real data points so that the setting for how to treat missing data doesn't need to be considered\.

+In the final row, the alarm goes to ALARM state because when an alarm's most recent three data points are either breaching or don't exist, the alarm goes to ALARM state\.

 In the next table, the **Period** is again set to 5 minutes, and **Datapoints to Alarm** is only 2 while **Evaluation Periods** is 3\.
 This is a 2 out of 3, M out of N alarm\.

+The evaluation range is 5\.
+This is the maximum number of recent data points that are retrieved and can be used in case some data points are missing\.

 | Data points | \# of missing data points | MISSING | IGNORE | BREACHING | NOT BREACHING |